 In April of 2004, Dr. Daniels joined Dr. Angela Daniels in the recently-founded Circle H Animal Health, LLC food animal veterinary practice in Dalhart, TX.

-Dr. Daniels currently resides in Dalhart, Texas with his wife Angela, and sons Eric, Luke, Judd and Dirk.
+Dr. Daniels currently resides in Dalhart, Texas with his sons Eric, Luke, Judd and Dirk.
 Dr. Daniels current professional interests are food animal health, food systems production management and food animal research.
 His involvement in professional associations and publications & presentations are listed below.